Fabaceae (pea family) Acacia

 Acacia baileyana leaf and fruit.
 From An Illustrated Manual of Pacific Coast Trees, Howard E. McMinn & Evelyn Maino

-This small tree is a candidate, with Cassia eremophila, for first prize among yellow-flowered trees.
-See it in the thicket at the northwest corner of the intersection of Peter Coutts Road and Raimundo Way; this specimen has six pairs of pinnae, which is rather unusual.
-A single sprawling tree, its low trunk split down the middle, is on the southwest side of Lake Lagunita, just southeast of the intersection of the paths there (see on map).
+On campus, none grow as standalone trees.
+Two are tangled among other trees on the right side of 853 Mayfield Avenue.
+Another is in the thicket at the northwest corner of the intersection of Peter Coutts Road and Raimundo Way; many leaves on this one have 7 pairs of pinnae, which is rather unusual.
+A single tree, its low trunk split down the middle, sprawls out on the southwest side of Lagunita, just southeast of the intersection of the paths there (map pin).
+This one has up to 8 pairs of pinnae.
+Its floral splendor can be seen from across the lake.
+A. dealbata hovers near it.

 Several more near the intersection of Escondido Road and Blackwelder Court were removed 2017 due to construction.
-A specimen at 880 Lathrop Drive and three south of The Knoll were found to be missing February, 2018.
+Specimens reported in 2005 at 880 Lathrop Drive and south of The Knoll were removed.

 Name derivation: Acacia – Greek akis, a sharp point; baileyana – after A.M.
 Bailey (1827–1915), Australian botanist.